adarsh-h-007/RCNN-DroidCam-Object-Detection/README.md

 ---

-## Step 1: Extracting the Images
+## Step 1: Downloading and extracting the Images
-The first step is to extract the `custom_sample_dataset.zip` file.
+The first step is to download the dataset from this [link](https://drive.google.com/file/d/1OIvEIFwkrTDZkjfE-0tlxPGKdaYfgp_W/view?usp=drive_link).
+Next extract the `custom_sample_dataset.zip` file.
 The folder is structured as follows:

 **_Insert Folder Structure Here_**